Sean Elliott Raises Awareness of Kidney Disease

 Sean’s journey from diagnosis to transplant

-Kidney disease is a broad term that covers several illnesses that affect your kidney function, including chronic kidney disease (CKD).
-After the 1992-93 NBA season, Sean was diagnosed with focal segmental glomerular sclerosis—a type of kidney disease that causes scarring on the kidneys and inhibits their ability to filter excess fluids, waste, and toxins from the blood.
-Despite the diagnosis, he was able to continue playing for years before his kidney transplant.
+Sean was diagnosed with focal segmental glomerular sclerosis—a type of kidney disease that causes scarring on the kidneys and inhibits their ability to filter excess fluids, waste, and toxins from the blood.

 For years after his kidney disease diagnosis, Sean continued playing basketball and living his life while understanding his treatment options.
-Shortly after Sean helped the San Antonio Spurs win their first NBA title with his buzzer-beating Memorial Day Miracle shot, he learned his kidney disease had worsened—and he needed a kidney transplant soon.
+Shortly after Sean helped the San Antonio Spurs win their first NBA title with his buzzer-beating Memorial Day Miracle shot, he learned his kidney disease had worsened—and he needed a kidney transplant in 1999.

 1 1.
 Organ Procurement and Transplantation Network.
 U.S. Department of Health and Human Services, Organ Procurement and Transplantation Network; 2022.